-- Take part in induction training to develop team building and time management skills; - Hear from former pupils about their experiences after school; - Participate in lectures or Q&A sessions where experienced professionals talk about their work; - Have the opportunity to visit colleges and universities; - Have help to plan your progression to university, college or employment, including by accessing information on Unifrog; - Take part in the Morrisby Study Interests Update with follow up career interviews with an independent and certified careers advisor Spring term Year 12; - Your parents will be invited to attend a UCAS Information Evening Spring Term; - Be informed of holiday or other courses open to Year 12 students such as Medlink, taster courses, Debate Chamber etc.; - Participate in a Careers Event (Panel of Speakers) and Careers Convention (individual talks) in Year 12 to hear from and network with various careers speakers; - Be encouraged to organise a work placement during the holidays, receive guidance about the procedure and develop skills by applying for suitable opportunities advertised internally; - Attend workshops on CV/100-word statement/cover letter writing; - Have the opportunity to apply to become a Student Careers Leader; - Have the option to attend the Medical Discussion group to assist with preparation for Medicine, Dentistry and Veterinary Science courses.
+- Take part in induction training to develop team building and time management skills; - Hear from former pupils about their experiences after school; - Participate in lectures or Q&A sessions where experienced professionals talk about their work; - Have the opportunity to visit colleges and universities; - Have help to plan your progression to university, college or employment, including by accessing information on Unifrog; - Take part in the Morrisby Study Interests Update with follow up career interviews with an independent and certified careers advisor Spring term Year 12; - Your parents will be invited to attend a Higher Education Evening Information Evening Spring Term; - Be informed of holiday or other courses open to Year 12 students such as Medlink, taster courses, Debate Chamber etc.; - Participate in a Careers Event (Panel of Speakers) and Careers Convention (individual talks) in Year 12 to hear from and network with various careers speakers; - Be encouraged to organise a work placement during the holidays, receive guidance about the procedure and develop skills by applying for suitable opportunities advertised internally; - Attend workshops on CV/100-word statement/cover letter writing; - Have the opportunity to apply to become a Student Careers Leader; - Have the option to attend the Medical Discussion group to assist with preparation for Medicine, Dentistry and Veterinary Science courses; - Have the opportunity to attend an interview skills event when you will receive a mock job interview including 1:1, group task and in-tray exercise.

-The Careers Department regularly advises Year II and Sixth Form students of Opportunities relating to courses, open days, careers events and internship opportunities.
+The Careers Department regularly advises Year 11 and Sixth Form students of Opportunities relating to courses, open days, careers events and internship opportunities.
 These also appear on the Careers notice boards and in the Careers Opportunities bulletin.